Armenia–Cyprus relations: Armenian genocide recognition

 Cyprus has been one of the pioneering countries in recognising the Armenian genocide, when on 25 January 1965 Foreign Minister Spyros Kyprianou first raised the issue to the General Assembly of the United Nations.
 Prior to his powerful speech, a delegation comprising ARF Dashnaktsoutiun Bureau members Dr. Papken Papazian and Berj Missirlia, as well as Armenian National Committee of Cyprus members Anania Mahdessian and Vartkes Sinanian, handed him a memorandum urging Cyprus' support in raising the issue at the United Nations.

 Cyprus was also the first European country (and the second world-wide, after Uruguay) to officially recognise the Armenian genocide.
-On 24 April 1975, after the determined efforts and the submission by Representative Dr. Antranik L. Ashdjian, Resolution 36 was voted unanimously by the House of Representatives.
+On 24 April 1975, after the determined efforts of Representative Dr. Antranik L. Ashdjian, Resolution 36 was passed unanimously by the House of Representatives.
 Representative Aram Kalaydjian was instrumental in passing unanimously through the House of Representatives two more resolutions regarding the Armenian genocide: Resolution 74/29–04–1982, submitted by the Foreign Relations' Parliamentary Committee, and Resolution 103/19–04–1990, submitted by all parliamentary parties.
 Resolution 103 declared 24 April as a National Remembrance Day of the Armenian Genocide in Cyprus.

-Since 1965, when Cypriot government officials started participating in the annual Armenian genocide functions, Cyprus' political leaders are often keynote speakers in those functions organised to commemorate the Armenian genocide.
-During the last years, there is usually a march starting from the centre of Nicosia and ending at the Sourp Asdvadzadzin church in Strovolos, where a commemorative event takes place in front of the Armenian Genocide Monument; other events may also take place, such as blood donations.
+Since 1965, Cypriot government officials have participated in the annual Armenian genocide commemoration.
+Cyprus' political leaders are often keynote speakers at these events.
+A march is held starting from the centre of Nicosia and ending at the Sourp Asdvadzadzin church in Strovolos, where a commemorative event is held in front of the Armenian Genocide Monument.